swrgoh/SC1015_PUBG_Project/README.md

 <br />

 # Final Note
->**As we are utilizing games, the data extracted will definitley have noticible amounts of variance**<br>
+>**As we are utilizing games, the data extracted will definitely have noticeable amounts of variance**<br>
 ><br />
 >
->**We cannot attribute to the "luckiness" of a player, and therefore will never be able to create a perfect machine model of a player's actions**
+>**We cannot attribute to the "luckiness" of a player and therefore will never be able to create a perfect machine model of a player's actions**
 ><br />
+>
->**However, we hope that this data can help us (and the reader) develop better strategies when playing PUBG in the future, and hopefully win more games.
+>**However, we hope that this data can help us (and the reader) develop better strategies when playing PUBG in the future and hopefully win more games.
+>

 ---